razorgirl/nzedb-docker/README.md

+**This project is no longer maintained.
+Feel free to fork and create your own version.**

 # nzedb-docker

 A Dockerfile to create a full [nZEDb](https://github.com/nZEDb/nZEDb) install in one go.
 It's intended to make setting up and testing nZEDb quick and painless.